floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:
-We can see these errors have made it all the way to our final program effect.
+We can see these all the errors have made it all the way to our final program effect.
 We want this final program to never fail so lets add logic to handle these errors.

 ---